Waterlike density anomaly in fermions: Introduction

 Experimental verification of the hypothesis that water anomalies arise from the competition of two length scales, which also gives rise to a liquid-liquid critical point, poses a considerable challenge.
 The difficulty lies in the fact that the proposed liquid-liquid critical point appears to be situated within a pressure and temperature range where ice nucleation occurs rapidly.
 Consequently, evidence for the existence of two liquid phases appears only in out-of-equilibrium experiments~\cite{kim_experimental_2020}.

 The relevance of and interplay between two length scales and different liquid structures led to the introduction of purely theoretical models with two length scales modeling the interactions.
-Simulations and analytic calculations of these system indicated the presence of density, diffusion and structural anomalies similar to the anomalies observed in liquid water~\cite{alan2008, scala2001}.
+Simulations and analytic calculations of these system indicated the presence of density, diffusion and structural anomalies similar to the anomalies observed in liquid water~\cite{alan2008, scala2001}, making these so-called core-softened potentials an object of extensive study~\cite{prestipino2012density,buldyrev2002models,fomin2013silicalike,franzese2001generic}.
 The concept was tested further, with analysis of systems interacting by potentials with multiple length scales showing multiple regions of density anomaly~\cite{rizzatti2018core,barbosa2013multiple}.

 The proposed liquid-liquid transition is not exclusive to water.
 Simulations of carbon, silicon and silica~\cite{glosli1999liquid,sastry2003liquid,saika2005simulated} present density anomaly and experiments with fluid phosphorous~\cite{monaco2003nature} show evidences of double criticality.
 In fact, density anomalies were even measured in liquid helium-3~\cite{boghosian1966density} and helium-4~\cite{niemela1995density}.